gawati/gawati-docs/docs/source/what-is-gawati.rst

 We do this quite differently.
 Our distributed / federated architecture allows syncing legal data across servers.

-You can standalone as described above, but you can also run it federated:
+You can run gawati as standalone as described above, but you can also run it in a federated setup, where multiple gawati instances running indepdently push data onto a central aggregator:

 .. figure:: ./_images/federation.png
   :target: ./_images/federation.png